koszullab/3C_tutorial/README.md

 ```
 Example of 4C plot from the normalised contacts map for the position 37000000 bp on the chromosome 3:
 ![alt tag](https://github.com/axelcournac/3C_analysis_tools/blob/master/pictures/4Cplot_chr3.png)

-# FINISH AND CHECK INDEXING CONVENTION
-## File naming conventions
-All tools described here rely on simple tabular files.
-Here are the naming and
-formatting conventions we use.
-In all files, positions are 0-indexed and columns are tab-separated.

-### dat files
-Each line describes a Hi-C pair composed of two reads (A and B).
-Columns are:
-**chromA posA senseA chromB posB senseB**

-### dat.indices files
-Same as the dat files with two additional columns.
-These columns represent the index of each read's restriction fragment in the genome.
-Columns are:
-**chromA posA senseA fragidA chromB posB senseB fragidB**

-### mat files
-These files are the Hi-C matrices.